 - Other Uses: Many species are grown for their showy flowers or used as landscape shrubs.
 The seeds are considered excellent feed for chickens.
 The residue after oil extraction is valued as cattle feed when available in quantity.

 Growing: They bloom best with temperatures ranging from 60 to 90 degrees.
 The hibiscus needs to be watered carefully.
 Make sure you do not over flood the roots.
 Keep a steady flow of water for the plant in warm weather.
 In colder weather, only water the plant if it looks dry.
 Try to keep all insects and pests away so the flower does not get ruined.
 If you are potting your flower, make sure the pot has plenty of drainages.

 - Best time to Harvest: The fruits are harvested when full-grown but still tender and, at this stage, are easily snapped off by hand.
 They are easier to break off in the morning than at the end of the day.
 If harvesting is overdue and the stems have toughened, clippers must be used.

 - Sunlight Requirements: Full Shade, Partial Shade, Full Sunlight

 - Soil Requirements: While deep, fairly fertile sandy loam is preferable, roselle grew and produced well over many years in the oölitic limestone of Dade County.
 Wester observed that the high pinelands were far more suitable than low-lying muck soils.
 The plants tended to reseed themselves and on some properties, they spread so extensively they became a nuisance and were eradicated.

 - Start by taking the cutting with clean scissors or loppers

 - The cutting should be taken from new growth or softwood.
-Softwood is branches on the hibiscus that have not yet matured.
+Softwood is branching on the hibiscus that has not yet matured.
 Softwood will be pliable and often has a greenish cast.